shaliulab/idtrackerai/docs/source/how_to_install.rst

 **Install NVIDIA drivers +410.38 (for the installation with GPU support)**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You want to install idtracker.ai with GPU support in your computer if you want to track videos keepeing the identities of each animal.
-Note that idtracker.ai allows users to track single animals and to tracks groups of animals without keeping the identity.
-For these cases you do not need GPU support (see the Option 3 in the installation instructions).
+Install idtracker.ai with GPU support in your computer if you want to track videos keeping the identities of each animal.
+Note that idtracker.ai allows users to track single animals and to track groups of animals without keeping the identity.
+For these cases you do not need GPU support (see the Option 3 in the installation instructions below).

 idtracker.ai has been currently tested on Tensorflow 1.13.
-This version of Tensorflow requires the CUDA 10.0 which requires an NVIDIA driver version >= 410.38 (see https://docs.nvidia.com/deploy/cuda-compatibility/).
-Below we give instructions about how to check your NVIDIA driver version and how to install a compatible version with Cuda 10.0.
+This version of Tensorflow requires the CUDA 10.0 which requires an NVIDIA driver version >= 410.38 (see `cuda compatiblity <https://docs.nvidia.com/deploy/cuda-compatibility/>`).
+Below we give instructions to check your NVIDIA driver version and how to install a compatible version with Cuda 10.0.

 **For Linux users**
 *******************

-This new version of idtracker.ai runs on Tensorflow 1.13.1 which requires CUDA toolkit 10 and cuDNN 7.6.
-In Linux, the CUDA toolkit 10.0 requires that at least the NVIDIA drivers version 410.48 are installed.
-You can check the CUDA compatibilities `here <https://docs.nvidia.com/deploy/cuda-compatibility/>`_

 To check whether the NVIDIA drivers are correctly installed in your computer, open a terminal and type